 Introduction

 Establishing efficient processes is the goal that all companies must pursue (Vaknin and Filipowska, 2017).
 Business processes are a set of activities, well determined, coordinated in time and space to achieve goals and organizational objectives (Alotaibi and Liu, 2017).
 Besides that, they can be represented in models or diagrams composed of visual components.
 These models are used as an instrument to facilitate the understanding or even to identify points of improvement in an organization (Melcher and Seese, 2008).
-In this perspective, business process models are essential so that the organizations keep control of their flows of activities.
+In this perspective, business process models are essential so that organizations keep control of their flows of activities.

 Also, business processes help in specifying the requirements and design of information systems, representing all the data flow of processes.
-Thus, the path taken by many organizations to produce quality information systems has been to invest in the improvement of business process models.
+Consequently, the path taken by many organizations to produce quality information systems has been to invest in the improvement of business process models.
 Therefore, processes are expected to result in quality information systems (Unterkalmsteiner et al., 2011).
 Studies show that the growth of the models both increases the quality of the information systems produced and the productivity of this development (Gibson et al., 2006; Mohd et al., 2008; Hani, 2009).

 Recent and more innovative researches analyze how these models are explained and perceived by their stakeholders (Mendoza et al., 2018; Rodrigues et al., 2015).
 Hereupon, users understand models differently, resulting in different abstractions (Figl and Recker, 2016).
 Contrary to this statement, in (Mendling et al., 2007), the authors state that one of the main objectives of a process model is to facilitate communication between stakeholders.
 However, according to these authors, little is known about the factors that influence the understanding of a process model by human agents.
 Thus, despite the research that has already been done in this field, there are still unanswered questions about the perception of process models.
 Besides that, cognitive neuroscience and psychology can also provide valuable information about this field.